 You can enter the UK via the eGates if you hold a current passport (with a biometric chip) from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America.
 Registered travellers can also use the eGates.

-We advise that you do not use these gates to enter the UK as a Short-term Student, see further information below.
+It is important that you do not use these gates to enter the UK as a short-term student, see further information below.

 Students who apply for entry clearance before travelling to the UK

 If you apply for entry clearance before you travel to the UK, you will be given a vignette (sticker in your passport).
 This sticker will confirm the duration of your visa and your visa conditions.
 It is important that you enter the UK after your Short-term Student visa begins.
 Entering the UK before the start date on your vignette could mean that you enter the UK as a visitor which will cause problems for you when enrolling onto your course at the University.
 You may be asked to leave the Common Travel Area (UK, Ireland, Isle of Man, Guernsey and Jersey) and return during the validity of your short term study visa (as stated on your vignette/sticker).